Some posts contain compensated links. Please read this disclaimer for more info.

 Our last stop is one that you have undoubtedly heard of before — the birthplace of democracy — the ancient city of Athens.
 It is a long ride south, so take the overnight train and wake up in one of Ancient Greece’s oldest cities.

 We suggest hitting the crazy street and markets of Plaka to get a taste of present-day Athens and take in some of the everyday hustle and trade in Greece.
 Though, in almost every situation, a Greek will be much more laid back than you find them on Plaka.
-However, it is great for shopping.
+However, it is excellent for shopping.

 If you have time on your trip, you must go island hopping in Greece.
 However, you can’t take the Eurail to these places so that you won’t find them on this itinerary.
 (Hint: Leave time to explore the islands!)